Theatre Royal, Newcastle: History

+George III authorised the founding of a theatre in Newcastle upon Tyne in the 1780s.
+Newcastle's original Theatre Royal opened on 21 January 1788.
+Its location on Mosley Street obstructed plans for the redevelopment of the city centre (as it was on the route of Grey Street), so it was demolished to make way for the present building.
+One of the theatre's most successful managers at this time was Stephen Kemble of the famous Kemble family, who managed the theatre from 1791 to 1806.
+The original theatre was demolished in 1834.

-The theatre was designed by local architects John and Benjamin Green as part of Richard Grainger's grand design for the centre of Newcastle, and was opened on 20 February 1837 with a performance of The Merchant of Venice.
+The current theatre was designed by local architects John and Benjamin Green as part of Richard Grainger's grand design for the centre of Newcastle, and was opened on 20 February 1837 with a performance of The Merchant of Venice.
 One of the first managers here was Thomas Ternan who employed his wife, Frances Ternan as the main actress.

 The shareholders of the Proprietors' Committee appointed lessees to manage and programme the theatre.
 The longest running individual lessee, before Ltd companies, was Edward D. Davis from 1845 to 1870 during which in 1867 the interior was redesigned by architect Charles J. Phipps.
 William Glover and George Francis, both of the Theatre Royal, Glasgow took over from 1871 to 1878; to be followed by Charles Bernard of the Gaiety Theatre, Glasgow until 1882.
 James Howard and Fred Wyndham of Edinburgh and Glasgow became lessees from 1883 to 1887.
 Due to their intention, carried out, of also leasing the Tyne Theatre and Opera House, the shareholder committee did not renew their lease of the Royal.

-Instead, Robert Arthur of Glasgow and now lessee of Her Majesty`s Theatre, Dundee took over in 1888.
-After the fire of 1899 he instructed architect Frank Matcham to totally redesign the interior, re-opening in 1901.
+Instead, Robert Arthur of Glasgow and now lessee of Her Majesty’s Theatre, Dundee took over in 1888.

+Following a performance of William Shakespeare's play Macbeth in 1899, a huge fire destroyed the interior of the building in 1899.
+The interior was redesigned by Frank Matcham and reopened on 31 December 1901.

 The venues of Robert Arthur Theatres Ltd in Scotland and England, which had many shareholders in Tyneside, prospered until losses overwhelmed the company in 1911.
 At this point the Arthur shareholders, led by the family of Joseph Cowen MP, appointed a new chairman of the lessee company, Michael Simons, of Glasgow, who in 1895 had created Howard & Wyndham Ltd.